MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Handling undefined behavior

-The ASAN runtime doesn't mimic all undefined behaviors for C and C++.
-The following example demonstrates an example where code generation from the compiler and the runtime implementation differ for **_alloca**:
+The ASAN runtime doesn't mimic all of the undefined behaviors for C and C++.
+The following example demonstrates an example where code generation from the compiler and the runtime implementation differs for **_alloca**:

 ```cpp
 #include <cstdio>